 It causes no symptoms and often goes undiagnosed until a fracture occurs.

-The amount of bone generated changes throughout our life.
 In adolescence there is rapid deposition of calcium causing a marked increase in bone mass to a peak level reached between 30 and 40 years.
 For the next few years there is little change, and then there is the inevitable fall in bone density as more bone is destroyed than made.
-This decline is more or less linear in men but in women there is a rapid decrease after the menopause as a result of falling oestrogen levels.
-Post menopausal women have a significantly reduced bone density.

 Who is at risk?